• Skip to primary navigation

 Since every church district has its own set of rules, there are differences in the details of how Amish women dress.
 However, some of the basics are pretty much the same across the board.

 Amish women are supposed to wear plain dresses with a cape over the top and an apron over the bottom.
 The styles vary in different communities.
-And some are allowed to wear almost any color, while others are only allowed dark colors.
+Some are allowed to wear almost any color, while others are only allowed dark colors.

 Huge emphasis is placed on dressing modestly and having her body well covered.